 Pro Tip: If you are curious about the various techniques used to apply lash extensions, check out my complete guide on classic vs volume vs hybrid right here!

 Not at all!
 Several of my clients have maintained their lash extensions for years with regular refills and excellent retention.
+Properly applied extensions do not damage the natural lashes.

-I hope this post has given you some insight into how to make your eyelash extensions last longer.
 Remember, extensions are an investment, and like all investments, you must take care of them to get the most out of them.

 If you have any questions or would like to share your own eyelash extension tips, please leave a comment below.
 I read every single one!